ARMmbed/mbed-os-example-pelion/README.md

     "|                          |",
     "+--------------------------+ <-+ 0"

-  - Allocating credentials in internal memory
+  - **Option 1:** Allocating credentials in internal memory

     **This is the preferred option whenever possible**.
 Make sure `TDB_INTERNAL` is type of storage is selected in `mbed_app.json`.
 Specify the base address depending on the available memory for the whole system.
 The size of this section should be aligned with the flash erase sector and allocate a mininum of 50KB aproximately.
-An example of this configuration can be seen for the `NUCLEO_F429ZI` platform.
+An example of this configuration can be seen for the `NUCLEO_F429ZI` platform in this application.

         "storage.storage_type"                      : "TDB_INTERNAL"
         "storage_tdb_internal.internal_base_address": "(MBED_ROM_START+1024*1024)",
         "storage_tdb_internal.internal_size"        : "(128*1024)",

-  - Allocating credentials in external memory:
+  - **Option 2:** Allocating credentials in external memory:

     This is possible when the platform has an storage device wired to the MCU (could be on-board or external component).
 Make sure `FILESYSTEM` is specified as type of storage.
 The blockdevice and filesystem should be one of the supported in Mbed OS (see [docs](https://os.mbed.com/docs/mbed-os/latest/porting/blockdevice-port.html)).